 with spirit) and the devaluation of the feminine one (identified with

 nature).
 This has been reflected in the fact that the god-head has no

 feminine dimension, in the neglect of the soul and in the misogyny responsible

-for the repression and suffering of women.
+for the oppression and suffering of women.
 The history of the last 4000

 years has been forged by men, determined by male perspectives and directed